 AMY GOODMAN: These descriptions of desperation, up to three farmers a day swallow pesticides, hang themselves from trees, drown themselves in rivers, set themselves on fire, or jump down wells, many of them plagued by debt, poor crops and hopelessness?

-VANDANA SHIVA: 90% of the farmer suicides —- we’ve studied it.
-Every year we bring out a report called "Seeds of Suicide."
+VANDANA SHIVA: Ninety percent of the farmer suicides —- we’ve studied it.
+Every year we bring out a report called “Seeds of Suicide.”
 We started the first report in ’97, which was the first suicide in the district of Warangal in Andhra Pradesh.
 Andhra Pradesh -—

 AMY GOODMAN: Where is it in India?

 A few weeks ago, I was in Punjab.
-2,800 widows of farmer suicides who have lost their land, are having to bring up children as landless workers on others’ land.
-And yet, the system does not respond to it, because there’s only one response: get Monsanto out of the seed sector — they are part of this genocide — and ensure WTO rules are not bringing down the prices of agricultural produce in the United States, in Canada, in India, and allow trade to be honest.
+Two thousand eight hundred widows of farmer suicides who have lost their land are having to bring up children as landless workers on others’ land.
+And yet, the system does not respond to it, because there’s only one response: Get Monsanto out of the seed sector — they are part of this genocide — and ensure WTO rules are not bringing down the prices of agricultural produce in the United States, in Canada, in India, and allow trade to be honest.
 I don’t think we need to talk about free trade and fair trade.
 We need to talk about honest trade.
 Today’s trade system, especially in agriculture, is dishonest, and dishonesty has become a war against farmers.
 It’s become a genocide.

 AMY GOODMAN: Can you talk about the water tower protests?